 A bubbly list of top influencers

-He didn’t know any of these guys, but as soon as he put this list on his website, his traffic expanded 500%.
-All from that small region around Paris, France where all the champagne producers come from, they were all fascinated by it.
+He didn’t know any of these guys, but as soon as he put this list on his website, his traffic expanded by 500%.
+All from that small region around Paris, France, where all the champagne producers come from, they were all fascinated by it.
 As a result, he built new relationships with each of the champagne producers.
-They started to contribute to his blog and he created a whole new business of the back of that simple leaderboard.
+They started to contribute to his blog, and he created a whole new business on the back of that simple leaderboard.

 Now he produces the A Glass of Bubbly magazine that is held in very high-end hotels & he also organizes events for the champagne industry.
 It’s been amazing how just from one simple leaderboard of the top 100 champagne producers, he’s actually created a whole new business.”

 Note from the author: I especially love this example since it’s such a simple and easy idea.
 Something you could easily come up with without spending big corporate budgets. 😉

 8. Nicolas Babin